ranton256/effective_study_course/content/lesson_7.md

 ---
-title: Review and Future Steps
+title: Managing Distractions and Attention

 ---